 Vegetables high in Insoluble Fibre include spinach, kale, peas, corn, bell peppers, cabbage, broccoli, onions.

-The vegetables that are high in soluble fiber, but lower in insoluble fiber (and thus tend to be safer for those with gut issues) these include: Carrots, Winter squash, Summer squash (especially peeled), Starchy tubers (yams, sweet potatoes, potatoes), Turnips, Parsnips, Beets, Plantains
+The vegetables that are high in soluble fibre, but lower in insoluble fibre (and thus tend to be safer for those with gut issues) these include: Carrots, Winter squash, Summer squash (especially peeled), Starchy tubers (yams, sweet potatoes, potatoes), Turnips, Parsnips, Beets, Plantains

-Soluble fiber is the single greatest IBS diet aid for preventing Irritable Bowel Syndrome symptoms in the first place, as well as relieving them once they occur.
+Soluble fibre is the single greatest IBS diet aid for preventing Irritable Bowel Syndrome symptoms in the first place, as well as relieving them once they occur.
 Here's the kicker.
-Soluble fiber is NOT typically found in foods most people think of as "fiber," such as bran or raw leafy green vegetables.
-Rice, Pasta and noodles, Oatmeal, Barley, Fresh white breads such as French or sourdough (NOT whole wheat or whole grain)* , Rice cereals, Flour tortillas, Soy, Quinoa, Corn meal, Potatoes, Carrots, Sweet potatoes, Beets, Squash and pumpkins, Avocados (though they do have some fat), Bananas, Mangoes.
+Soluble fibre is NOT typically found in foods most people think of as "fibre," such as bran or raw leafy green vegetables.
+Rice, Pasta and noodles, Oatmeal, Barley, Fresh white bread such as French or sourdough (NOT whole wheat or whole grain)*, Rice cereals, Flour tortillas, Soy, Quinoa, Cornmeal, Potatoes, Carrots, Sweet potatoes, Beets, Squash and pumpkins, Avocados (though they do have some fat), Bananas, Mangoes.

 As long as your getting a good mix of fibre into your diet your gut health will be in good order, poop regular and little digestive discomfort.